IFA Statement on Julie Su Nomination to Head U.S. Department of Labor

 Su has supported policies that would dismantle the franchise business model and eviscerate franchisee equity in their businesses

 WASHINGTON – The International Franchise Association (IFA) today released the following statement on President Biden’s nominee for U.S. Department of Labor, Julie Su, who currently serves as Deputy Secretary of Labor.
-IFA cited Su’s tracked record of policies harmful to franchised businesses and her history of advancing new law rather than enforcing existing law as the role was intended.
+IFA cited Su’s track record of policies harmful to franchised businesses and her history of advancing new law rather than enforcing existing law as the role was intended.

 “The franchise community has strong concerns about President Biden’s nomination of Deputy Secretary Julie Su to be the next Secretary of Labor,” said Michael Layman, senior vice president of government relations and public affairs.
 “Deputy Secretary Su has been consistently hostile to small businesses throughout her career, and she mismanaged California’s unemployment insurance program as head of the California Labor and Workforce Development Agency.
 Based on her record, she does not deserve a promotion from a largely operations role to the principal policymaker at the Department.
 Just as the U.S. Senate rejected David Weil because he was anti-small business and willing to make new law rather than enforcing existing law, senators should reject Julie Su.”